foreverestBulat/MCP-GitLab-insights/README.md

 # MCP-GitLab-insights
 An MCP (Model Context Protocol) server that transforms your GitLab instance into an intelligent analytics dashboard accessible through natural language.
 Ask Claude or any MCP-enabled AI about your project's health, CI/CD status, and contributor activity.
-MCP-server for monitoring and analyzing DevOps ecosystem metrics

 ## 🚀 Features
 *   **Project Analytics**: Get instant overviews of any project's activity, including star count, open issues, and fork statistics.